 Hocking College currently has a professional partnership with Cisco Networking Academy.
-For over 20 years, this academy has been providing programs that promote both IT and career-building skills to over 7.8 million students in 180 countries.
+For over 20 years, this academy has been providing programs that promote both Information Technology and career-building skills to over 7.8 million students in 180 countries.

 What is Cisco Networking Academy?

 Also known as “the world’s largest classroom,” Cisco Networking Academy began in 1997.
 Since then, their single

 goal has been helping students obtain the technical and entrepreneurial skills they’ll need to meet the challenges of tomorrow’s job market.